 An earned doctorate in electrical engineering or closely related field.
 Candidates must demonstrate excellence in research, teaching, service and mentoring.
 Candidates should be internationally recognized scholars as evidenced by peer-reviewed publications, citations and a sustained externally funded research program.

-Applicants should submit their application and all required materials via UB Jobs at
+Applicants should submit their application and all required materials via UB Jobs using the link below.

 Published November 7, 2018